AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex1/ex1.2/README.md

 - Action:
   - Access SAP Build Work Zone and log in with alice.support@company.com.
   - Locate a high-urgency incident assigned to Alice or unassigned.
-  - Confirm the urgency is set to "High" and the status is "New" (not closed).
+  - Confirm the urgency is set to "High" and the status is not closed.
   - Click "Edit" and try to set the status to "Closed" (status_code = 'C').
   - Save the changes.
 - Result: